SGK1: Memory formation

 It has been suggested that this kinase plays a critical role in long-term memory formation.
 Wild-type SGK1 improves the learning abilities of rats.
 On the other hand, the transfection of inactive SGK1 decreases their abilities in spatial, fear-conditioning, and novel object recognition learning.

 The effect of glutamate receptors may also impact the role of SGK1 in memory consolidation.
 "SGK isoforms upregulate AMPA and kainate receptors and thus are expected to enhance the excitatory effects of glutamate".
 Synaptic transmission and hippocampal plasticity are both affected by kainate receptors.
 A lack of SGK may reduce glutamate clearance from the synaptic cleft leading to altered function or regulation of glutamate transporters and receptors; This could result in increasing neuroexcitotoxicity and eventually neuronal cell death.

 Long-term potentiation

-SGK has been to shown to facilitate the expression of long-term potentiation in hippocampal neurons and neuronal plasticity.
+SGK has been shown to facilitate the expression of long-term potentiation in hippocampal neurons and neuronal plasticity.
 SGK mRNA expression in the hippocampus in enhanced by the AMPA receptor.
 Moreover, "AMPA receptor-mediated synaptic transmission is closely associated with the late phase of long-term potentiation".